 York Festival of Ideas

-We be joining up with the Sheldon Memorial Trust, with two lectures by leading local experts, one on Arnold Rowntree, and the other a discussion on Seebohm Rowntree’s achievement.
+We joined up with the Sheldon Memorial Trust with two lectures by leading local experts, Professor Bill Sheils and Professor Jonathan Bradshaw who a discussed Seebohm Rowntree’s achievement.
+See this year’s programme here.

 We led all Five Rowntree Walks over two weekends.
 They were a huge success and sold out quickly.